 Other top-performing days of the year for 2018

 Some other #1-days-of-the-year for bars and lounges range from Easter Sunday (North Dakota, as noted above) to December 23 (Connecticut) to Cinco De Mayo (Iowa) to November 24 (which was the Saturday following Thanksgiving doing double duty as Small Business Saturday) in Alabama and Massachusetts.

 Did you enjoy “St. Patrick’s Day: Is it really as huge for bars and lounges as you might expect?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.